-An early version of SCG, then called Scientific Community Game, was published in [9] "Raghav: please make this work: bibtex file seems to have duplications?".
+An early version of SCG, then called Scientific Community Game, was published in [9].

 This paper is based on Ahmed Abdelmeged's dissertation [1].
 The dissertation is based on semantic games and does not explicitly define side-choosing games.
 However, the proof of the representation theorem does not rely on a specific logic.
 Therefore, we introduced side-choosing games in this paper to have an appropriate context for formulating and proving the representation theorem.
 The proofs in this paper have been simplified through the systematic use of monotonicity constraints.